 - Members of a support group for people who have lost a loved one.

 - A social worker or other professional counselor.
 CancerCare offers free individual and group counseling for people who are grieving the loss of a partner or spouse.

 Honor your loved one.
 Do something special to honor your partner’s memory.
-For example, you might consider:
+For example, consider:

-- Lighting a candle or planting a tree or flowers in memory of your partner.
+- Lighting a candle in remembrance of your partner.